jbock-java/jbock/README.md

 argv = { "-f", "data.txt" }; // one hyphen -> short form
 ````

+The token following the parameter name is called a *bound* token.
+Any token that is not bound is called *free*.

-Both can also be written in *attached* form as follows
+Binding parameters can also be written in *attached* form as follows

 ````java
 argv = { "--file=data.txt" }; // attached long form